jbradstr/transportation_data_cleaning/README.md

 ```

 For this next part I used ChaptGPT to help me seperate names from a fullname column to a firstname and last name column.
-The range of this code was edited to fit my own.
+The range of this code was edited to fit my data.

 ```vbscript